masagrator/FPSLocker-Warehouse/Methodology/Bloodstained Ritual of the Night/README.md

 > Details

 Plugin alone can set FPS above 30, but because of dynamic resolution set to 28 ms performance is subpar.
 It must be patched.<br>
-**WARNING**: Game is using double buffer.
-Since it cannot be safely edited whenever we want with patch, you must install additional mod to remove it.<br>
-You can find it [HERE](../../atmosphere/contents/0100BF500207C000/romfs/BloodstainedRotN/Content/Paks/pakchunk0-Switch_1_P.pak)<br>
-Put it to `atmosphere/contents/0100BF500207C000/romfs/BloodstainedRotN/Content/Paks/` (if some folder doesn't exist, create it yourself).
+Game also uses double buffer.
+To make game triple buffer you must find string `nvn.NumBufferedFrames` stored as UTF-16-LE and change at least one character to anything else before game initializes.

 # How to find offsets